sigstore/docs/content/en/system_config/integration.md

 There are several libraries available for developers who want to integrate Sigstore signing and/or verification into their project:

-- Cosign, is a legacy system that still should be used for signing, and Sigstore-go, which is recommended for use in verification.
-Cosign was developed with a focus on container image signing/verification and has a rich CLI and a long legacy of features and development.
+- Cosign is a legacy system that still should be used for signing, and Sigstore-go, which is recommended for use in verification.
+Cosign was developed with a focus on container image signing and verification, and has a rich CLI and a long legacy of features and development.
 - Sigstore-go is a more minimal and friendly API for integrating Go code with Sigstore, with a focus on a unified format for Sigstore verification metadata.
 - Sigstore-python is a python language based API.
 - Sigstore-JS for code signing  NPM packages